 The Australian Environmental Grantmakers Network (AEGN) was also awarded a further $200,000 through the Environment & Conservation program to extend a previous capacity building grant from three to five years.

 The Education program awarded three grants totaling $1,185,000.
-The Mitchell Institute at Victoria University was awarded $270,000 (over two years) to improve the quality of the incoming early childhood workforce in Australia, through more coordinated and evidence-based early childhood training and qualifications.
+The Mitchell Institute at Victoria University [see note] was awarded $270,000 (over two years) to improve the quality of the incoming early childhood workforce in Australia, through more coordinated and evidence-based early childhood training and qualifications.
 This grant covers Stage One of the project which will review what best practice looks like in early childhood courses both internationally and in Australia, resulting in a strategic report.
 Stage Two will involve working with government, peak bodies and partners to implement findings and recommendations.

-Ngroo Education Inc. was awarded $300,000 over two years to extend their Walking Together program which seeks to improve access and opportunities for Aboriginal children in mainstream early childhood centres.
+Ngroo Education Inc. [see note] was awarded $300,000 over two years to extend their Walking Together program which seeks to improve access and opportunities for Aboriginal children in mainstream early childhood centres.
 Ngroo Education Inc. currently works with 364 preschools in NSW and this grant will enable them to build on these partnerships focusing on student engagement and school readiness while forming stronger relationships with the local Aboriginal community.

 A $285,000 grant over three years was awarded to ARACY to work with the National Early Language and Literacy Coalition to develop a national early language and literacy strategy for Australia.